LeafarCoder/Train-Simulator/README.md

 After the parking breaks are released the train can be accelerated [press the UP arrow] or decelerated [press the DOWN arrow].
 While moving the emergency breaks can also be activated [press the SPACE BAR].

 There is a certain probability that the parking break gets stuck (eighter ON or OFF) due to harware failure.
-This is simulated with the variables *stuckOnProb* and *stuckOffProb* in the **parkingBreakControl** class.
+This is simulated with the variables *stuckOnProb* and *stuckOffProb* in the parkingBreakControl class.
+To unstuck it just [press R].

 ## Simulator controls: